wotbrew/relic/README.md

  [:join Order {:customer-id :customer-id}]]
 ```

 Each statement depends on the above statements, this forms a dataflow graph.
-Unlike SQL, order matters e.g you cannot use a column that has not been defined in some preceding statement.
+Order matters e.g you cannot use a column that has not been defined in some preceding statement.

 ### Name your state relations with `:table`